Deploying and uninstalling the Coro Agent via Atera

 • You receive the following error when executing a Powershell script from the Atera RMM platform: 'powershell.exe' is not recognized as an internal or external command, operable program or batch file .

-Make sure that the path to the PowerShell executable file is included in the Windows Path environment variable.
+Make sure that the path to the PowerShell executable file is included in the Windows Path environment variable as follows:

-2. Select Edit the system environment variables :
+2. Select Edit the system environmental variables :

 System variables